BeSchu27/woladen.de/README.md

 The static frontend and the live backend are deployed separately:

 - `https://woladen.de`: static frontend
-- `https://live.woladen.de`: FastAPI backend on an IONOS VPS
+- `https://live.woladen.de`: FastAPI backend for AFIR dynamic data on chargers, receiving DATEX II v3 pull subscriptions from Mobilithek, where available

 Backend docs: